Gizmodiat/AMANDE/README.md

 # Automated Mendelian rAndomization aND bayEsian colocalization (AMANDE)
 AMANDE performs automated Mendelian randomizations, Bayesian colocalizations and horizontal pleiotropy detections from genetic association studies.
-AMANDE uses eQTLGen, GTEx V8 and INTERVAL as exposures and Genome-Wide association studies as outomes.
-Harmonization for alleles is performed automatically.
+AMANDE uses eQTLGen, GTEx V8 and INTERVAL as exposures and Genome-Wide association studies (GWAS) as outomes.
+Instrumental variables (IVs) pruning and harmonizations for alleles are performed automatically.
 AMANDE is designed for **hg19/build37**.

 # **Prerequired**